 LocationJinchang, Gansu, China

-From the architect.
+Text description provided by the architects.
 In this project, we explored the artistic potentials of a climate responsive design.

 Jinchang is the 'nickel capital' of China, with the world's 3rd largest nickel mine.
 The local climate of Jinchang is the typical in northwest China, that is, dry, cold with ample sunshine.
 The local mountain features slightly sloped skylines and strong vertical texture.